cloudmarker/guides/tech/firewall-rule-format.md

 project.
 The final objective of this analysis is to create a common record format for firewall rules from both cloud platforms.

-Note that this document is work in progress.
-Different types of firewall rules will be captured in this document gradually in future.

 Contents
 --------